-- Severity and diversity of the problem and intended benefits (social, economic, environmental, etc.) of addressing it. - ii.
-Significant multiplier effect on economic efficiency, e.g., attraction of investors, job creation, increases in incomes and growth.

-- iii.
-Significant linkage to meeting basic human needs and rights. - iv.
-Significant multiplier effects in the sustainable spatial development of designated spaces or corridors. - Opportunities for addressing key crosscutting development themes such as; - a) marginalised and vulnerable groups.
+- 1. Severity and diversity of the problem and intended benefits (social, economic, environmental, etc.) of addressing it. - 2.
+Significant multiplier effect on economic efficiency, e.g., attraction of investors, job creation, increases in incomes and growth. - 3.
+Significant linkage to meeting basic human needs and rights. - 4.
+Significant multiplier effects in the sustainable spatial development of designated spaces or corridors.

-- gender equality and equity with respect to practical and strategic needs and interests. - c) environmental concerns including climate, biodiversity, disaster risk reduction, etc.
+- 5. Opportunities for addressing key crosscutting development themes such as; - a) marginalised and vulnerable groups. - b) gender equality and equity with respect to practical and strategic needs and interests. - c) environmental concerns including climate, biodiversity, disaster risk reduction, etc.